 One way to reduce your emission of greenhouse gases is to purchase heating and air conditioning appliances that are ENERGY STAR® qualified.
 ENERGY STAR is a program that was initiated by the U.S. government and Environmental Protection Agency (EPA) to establish national energy efficiency standards.
 Appliances that are ENERGY STAR qualified use approximately 10 percent less energy than non-qualified appliances, which means that they emit fewer greenhouse gases and also reduce your energy costs.

-Next time you’re on the market for a new air conditioner, consider purchasing an energy-efficient model.
-Our team of experts at Bruce’s Air Conditioning and Heating can help you make a smart, cost-effective and environmentally conscious choice.
+Next time you’re on the market for a new air conditioner or rooftop air conditioner, consider purchasing an energy-efficient model.
+Our HVAC service experts in Chandler at Bruce’s Air Conditioning and Heating can help you make a smart, cost-effective and environmentally conscious choice.

 Energy Efficient HVAC Systems

-Call the heating and cooling experts in Chandler today to learn more about energy efficient heating and cooling systems and how much these units can also benefit your pocketbook.
+Call the cooling and heating repair experts in Chandler today to learn more about energy efficient heating and cooling systems and how much these units can also benefit your pocketbook.

 Call Your Heating And Cooling Experts Now!